caixu0518/PanK-Pipeline/README.md

 2. Resequencing population reads.

 ## Outputs
-1. Pan-genome polymorphic _k_-mers
+1. Pan-genome polymorphic _k_-mers.
-2. Pan-genome representative _k_-mers
+2. Pan-genome representative _k_-mers.
 3. A VCF file was generated containing the genotypes of all representative _k_-mers across all individuals in the resequencing population.

 ## PanK-Pipeline